 Can you appraise my donation?

 Federal law prevents the Museum from providing identification services or appraisal values for donated items.
 Donors are responsible for appraisals of value.
-Please contact the regional branch of the Appraisers Association of America or the American Society of Appraisers directly.
+Please contact the regional branch of the Appraisers Association of America, the American Society of Appraisers, or the Antique Tribal Art Dealers Association directly.
 The Museum is in no way affiliated with these organizations.

 How can I make a contribution to support the cost of caring for my object?